Doctoral Internship – Fremont

 A minimum of two assessments a year are required but there are opportunities to conduct more as well as expand the complexity of the assessment battery based on the intern’s experience, interest, and clinical need.
 Interns primarily receive assessment supervision in group format with additional modalities for support available as needed.
 A 6-month rotation in ADHD screening for children is also available.
 This rotation consists of running a weekly ADHD assessment group and supporting the administrative needs of the service.

-Program evaluation may involve collecting and analyzing data to improve administrative operations, or a quality improvement project aimed at improving or assessing a treatment program or process.
-Examples include developing and evaluating a treatment group, intake procedure or other new programming; evaluating factors associated with treatment outcomes; or a needs assessment of a service that may be enriched by psychological consultation.
-Interns meet regularly with their program evaluation supervisor as a group over the course of the training year to review progress on their projects.
+- Site-Specific Program Evaluation: projects are focused on existing clinic service lines, treatment programs, or patient care workflows and should fall within the regular scope of departmental services.
+Projects may involve collecting and analyzing administrative data to improve operations, or they may be a quality improvement/assurance project whose purpose is to improve or assess existing Kaiser Permanente programs or procedures (e.g., evaluation of factors associated with treatment outcomes or an empirical needs assessment of a clinical area that would be enriched by psychological services).
+Interns meet regularly with training faculty over the course of the training year to review progress on their projects.

 Tracks and Rotations